mcflugen/eric/docs/age_ver.md

 # AgeVer

-Eric using *AgeVer* for versioning.
+Eric uses *AgeVer* for versioning.

 *AgeVer* assigns version numbers based on elapsed time since a project's inception.
 The version number is formatted as three